 • have a compliant electrical safety switch and switch board (reg 16);

 • have a lock fitted to each entrance that is operated by a key from the outside and can be unlocked from the inside without a key, and each entry must have a window, peephole or intercom and adequate lighting to allow screening of visitors and safe access to the rooming house (reg 22).

 CAV may also independently investigate a rooming house without the need for a complaint or application by a rooming house resident, if they deem it appropriate.
 Investigations may be conducted where there is a possible breach of duty of the RT Act or of the Minimum Standards (s 131A).
 A written report must be provided to any resident and rooming house operator affected by any breach or failure to comply.

-For more information, contact the Tenants Union (see “Further information”).
+For more information, contact Tenants Victoria (see “Contacts”).

 The Director of Housing’s procedures for repairing and maintaining premises are contained in the Public Housing Policy and Procedure Manual (the “Responsive Maintenance” chapter).
-This manual can be accessed through the department’s website (www.housing.vic.gov.au).
+This manual can be accessed at www.housing.vic.gov.au.

 The Director of Housing is a landlord who is subject to the RT Act in the same way as any other landlord.
 A Director of Housing officer may argue at VCAT that the repairs cannot be done, or will be delayed, because of the application of the Director of Housing’s policy.
 VCAT should not refuse a tenant’s application for a repair order on that basis, although it may take the policy and procedures into account.